News

 Scholarly publications

 • X.E.
 Kramer & G. Antonopoulou, Commercialising Litigation: The Case of the Netherlands Commercial Court, in: Albert Henke, Marco Torsello, Elena Zucconi Galli Fonseca (eds.), International Commercial Courts.
 A Paradigm for the Future of Adjudication?, E.S.I.
-Edizioni Scientifiche Italiane, Napels 2023 (forthcoming) (author copy)
+Edizioni Scientifiche Italiane, Napels 2024, p.
+105-119 (author copy)

 • X.E.
 Kramer, J. Hoevenaars, B. Kas & E. Themeli (eds), Frontiers in Civil Justice: Privatisation, Monetisation and Digitisation, Edward Elgar, 2022